 As soon as Esri released vector tiles, I taught myself how to create, publish, and manually style them.
-I then created a vector tile version of the raster basemap I maintain for the City (click here for the live online vector basemap).
+I then created a vector tile version of the raster basemap I maintained for the City.

 At the 2017 Washington GIS Conference (URISA), I gave two presentations about what I learned: one on how to style existing vector tile maps, and one on how to create a vector tile map in the Esri platform.